Oral Cancer Screenings & Early Detection Exams

 - Tobacco – Whether you smoke it or chew it, tobacco use increases the likelihood of developing oral cancer by six times.

-- Diet – If your diet lacks fruits and veggies, you could be at a higher risk of developing oral cancer.
-Try to eat fruits, vegetables, and grains which are all main sources of vitamins and fibre.
-Other preventative measures include consuming micronutrients like vitamins C and E, antioxidants, zinc, beta-carotene, and folate.
+- Diet – If your diet lacks fruits and vegetables, your risk of developing oral cancer may be higher.
+Aim to include a variety of fruits, vegetables, and whole grains, which are rich in essential vitamins and fiber.
+You can also support your health by getting key micronutrients such as vitamin C and E, antioxidants, zinc, beta-carotene, and folate through a balanced diet.

 - Alcohol – The more alcohol you consume, the more your risk increases.
 Alcohol helps harmful chemicals enter the cells that line the mouth, throat, and esophagus.
 If you drink and smoke at the same time, your risk increases even more.